 A child is allowed a maximum of 31 absences per 52 weeks of care that are funded and connected.
 If the child is authorized for less care, they will receive a pro-rated share of allowable absences based on the number of weeks of services received.
 See Scale of Allowable Absences (Appendix 5).
 A client receives the Scale of Allowable Absences in their eligibility packet once they have been determined eligible and have been entered into the SC Voucher Program.
-When a client applies at a county office, they are given this information at that time.
 Services may be terminated if the child exceeds the allowable number of absences.
 When a family is authorized to receive child care, it is assumed the family needs these services and will use it on a daily basis.
 If there are legitimate reasons for a child to be absent, the client and/or the provider may seek a waiver of excessive absences.
 If no waiver is granted, the absences will count and the child will be terminated when they exceed their allowable absences.